jdevoo/gen/README.md

 Plain text generation
 `$ gen dix noms de fleurs`

-At the prompt, best to quote the prompt with characters mean something to the shell
-`$ gen "a scheme function to compute the Levenshtein distance between two strings; only the code"`
+At the command line, you may have to put the prompt inside double quotes to avoid confusing the shell `$ gen "a scheme function to compute the Levenshtein distance between two strings; only the code"`

 Pipe content into gen